What does ‘progress’ mean for public transit?

 But that’s a topic for another day.
 Our present concern is addressing the warped incentives that plague transit, which would go a long way to solving the Endless Emergency.
 A focus on ridership would improve service, and improved service would in turn grow ridership, in a virtuous circle.
 Such a change would be hard, and there are many entrenched interests that stand in the way.
 But implementing it would make for a better world; it would be progress.

-This post has been about how we could address the Endless Emergency by changing our transit operators, but we have other tools in our kit.
+This post is part of the series on Progress and Public Transit.
+The first outlined the problem we have to solve: the Endless Emergency.
+This post was about how we could address it by changing our transit operators, but we have other tools in our kit.
 We can also change our cities, and our technology.
 Those subjects will be the focus of the next entries in this series.

 Respect to Steve Newman and Kevin Kohler for feedback on earlier drafts.